qriosa/SParry/tutorials.md

 The graph data received in the tool is available in **both file and memory formats** (three types: adjacency matrix (matrix), compressed adjacency matrix (CSR), and edgeSet array (edgeSet)).

-The following is an example of a common diagram:
+The following is an example of a common graph:

 ![image-20201023091301096.png](https://cdn.jsdelivr.net/gh/LCX666/picgo-blog/img/image-20201023091301096.png)